-But there is one snake that can make use of its eyes, under special circumstances.
+But there is one snake that can make use of its eyes when under special circumstances.

 A non-venomous species called the Coachwhip snake possesses a reflex that, in times of danger, constricts the blood vessels near its eyes.
 This slows the flow of blood, clearing its visual obscurities and granting the snake temporary perfect vision.
 It can last for several minutes, which is enough time for the snake to find a way to escape.

 Practitioners of the Snake Path at Shǔxiàng Academy have studied the Coachwhip and, after generations of research, developed a pressure point technique to temporarily grant humans perfect vision that far surpassed that of the snake’s.
 Named after the very adaptation it was based on, the technique was called: